ejiektpobehuk/git-plumber/README.md

 This app is my git learning project.
 It's going to be more complete as my knowledge grows.

-For planned features checkout [issues at GitHub](https://github.com/ejiektpobehuk/git-plumber/issues).
+For planned features, checkout [issues at GitHub](https://github.com/ejiektpobehuk/git-plumber/issues).

 **Major goals**: